-Verification of Achievement Record (VAR) This document is for by the IQA to record outcomes from their sampling activities and provide feedback to the tutor/assessor.
+Verification of Achievement Record AIV Report (VAR) This document is for by the IQA (or AIV) to record outcomes from their sampling activities and provide feedback to the tutor/assessor.
 Verification Sampling Plan A plan of proposed internal quality assurance activity which is developed before delivery begins.
-Learner feedback form This document is used for learners to feedback to the centre about their experiences on the course.